gocrane/fadvisor/README.md

 ## Install one by one

-install cost-exporter, you must specify cloud provider and its secretid & secretkey; if you do not specify, it will use default pricing config.
+To install cost-exporter, you must specify cloud provider and your cloud account credentials as secretid & secretkey.
+If you are running Crane in your private cloud, default price will be applied.

 ```
 helm install cost-exporter deploy/helm/fadvisor/charts/cost-exporter -n crane-system --set extraArgs.provider={cloud provider, now support qcloud} --set extraArgs.secretid={{your cloud secret id}} --set extraArgs.secretkey={{your cloud secret key}}